Over the last seven years, we’ve learned from hands-on experience how to get incredible SEO results in the personal injury law niche.

 It’s just one more reminder that you can’t afford to miss ANY boxes on the SEO checklist, particularly when you are competing in the personal injury space.

-At a Page Level, Referring Domains Did Not Impact Rankings; On a Site Level, They Were Significant
+At a Page Level, Referring Domains Did Not Impact Search Engine Rankings; On a Site Level, They Were Significant

 One interesting result from our study had to do with the distribution of referring domains.

-In the broader world of law firm SEO, websites tend to focus on increasing links at the page level and most agencies will evaluate pages based on their referring domains per page.
+In the broader world of law firm SEO, websites tend to focus on increasing links at the page level, and most agencies evaluate pages based on the referring domains per page.

 In our study, this evaluation showed little impact.

 In fact, the data indicates that 25.3% of the pages in the “top 10” spots exhibit no referring domains at all.
 26% of “top 10” listings show between 1 and 5 referring domains.
-Only 8.1% of pages have more than 100 and most of those are root domains, as you can see in the graph below.
+Only 8.1% of the pages have more than 100, and most of them are root domains, as you can see in the graph below.

 Now, you might be tempted to think that this means that referring domains are less important, but in reality, our data shows the exact opposite.